open-meteo/open-data/README.md

 ### Weather Forecast Models

 Weather models can be broadly categories by their coverage:
-- Global models run at lower resolution (11-50 km) but offer 7 to 16 days of forecast
+- Global models run at lower resolution (11-50 km) but offer 7-16 days of forecast
 - Local models use higher resolution (1-7 km) but offer only 2-5 days of weather forecast

 Local models are nested into global models and rely on boundary conditions that drive large scale weather patterns.
 The Open-Meteo API seamlessly combines local and global weather models.
 Depending on your use-case, you may want to use different weather models.
 E.g. If you only need 2 days of forecast for North America, use `ncep_hrrr_conus`, but for more than 2 days, you have to add `ncep_gfs013`.
 Further more, you can select only `temperature_2m` to more fine grained of how much data is being transferred.